-At Nova Montessori School we affirm that the philosophical foundation of the Montessori approach is based on the premise that education is an aid to life.
+At Nova Montessori School and Children’s House we affirm that the philosophical foundation of the Montessori approach is based on the premise that education is an aid to life.
 Respect for the children’s personality and trust in their inner potentialities are prerequisite to the establishment of a healthy learning ambiance.

 Montessori identifies the goal of education as the development of a complete human being, oriented to the environment, and adapted to his or her time, place and culture.
 Today we extend this by asking the children to question deeply in order develop personal integrity so they are ready to meet whatever life may bring.